 For some becoming a homeowner is a dream come true.

-In this article we’ll look at all the pros and cons of owning a home so you can decide what the best option for you is.
+In this article, we’ll look at all the pros and cons of owning a home so you can decide what the best option for you is.

 RATE SEARCH: Get Approved for a Mortgage and Check Rates

 The age-old question is it better to rent or buy a home?
-There really isn’t a right answer to this question.
-It depends on you, your situation, and future plans.
-It’s not a clear cut yes or no answer.
+There isn’t a right answer to this question.
+It depends on you, your situation, and your future plans.
+It’s not a clear cut, yes or no answer.

-If you’re debating weather or not you should rent or buy a home there are advantages and disadvantages to consider and some questions you need to ask yourself.
+If you’re debating whether or not you should rent or buy a home, there are advantages and disadvantages to consider and some questions you need to ask yourself.

 How long will you be living in the home?

-If you don’t plan on staying in a home or city for more than 5 years then renting probably makes more sense for you.
-However, if you’re not going anywhere anytime soon then buying is cheaper than renting in the long run.
+If you don’t plan on staying in a home or city for more than five years, then renting makes more sense for you.
+However, if you’re not going anywhere anytime soon, then buying is cheaper than renting in the long run.

 Do you make enough money to be a homeowner?

-As a property owner not only means you’ll now have a monthly mortgage payment to worry about.
-As an owner you’re responsible for anything that needs to be repaired.
+As a homeowner, you’re responsible for anything that needs to be repaired.
 There is no landlord to complain to.
-If a pipe busts you can’t just call your landlord and have it fixed for free.
+If a pipe busts, you can’t just call your landlord and have it fixed for free.
 You’ll have to hire a professional to make any repairs.

 There are homeowners associations, mortgage insurance, homeowners insurance, and property taxes.
 The various fees all add up and can be quite costly in some cases.